TrymArve/Control-Theory/README.md

 ---
 **Things to add:**
-- some sorf of neat system for references will be concoted in the future
+- some sorf of neat system for references will be concocted in the future
 - suggestions?

 ---